brry/rskey/README.md

 This works even if the package is not installed (in which case you do need the quotation marks).

 #### open urls
-It then opens three links in the default browser:
+In the default browser, it the opens the first link if it exists, the second if not:

-* github.com/cran/`somePackage`/blob/master/R/`someFunction`.R (and `.r` file)
+* github.com/cran/`somePackage`/blob/master/R/`someFunction`.R (or `.r` file)
 * github.com/search?q=`someFunction` function repo:cran/`somePackage`+path:R

-The second window is a github search query needed quite often because functions may be defined in a file with a different name.
+The second link is a github search query needed quite often because functions may be defined in a file with a different name.
 Functions in the base R packages will be searched in the [wch/r-source/src/library](https://github.com/wch/r-source/tree/trunk/src/library) repo.